gradle/gradle/design-docs/features/faster-builds/faster-incremental-builds/README.md

 - Fix hotspots identified by profiling
 - Reuse the result of directory scanning
 - Don't scan input directory multiple times when executing a task
+- Use a hash to short circuit loading task input/output snapshots into heap
 - Improve in-heap cache management to evict entries that aren't likely to be used, such as when switching builds.
 - Don't cache the result of `PatternSpec` evaluation.
 It's now faster to evaluate each time than cache the result